steveire/CMake/Help/manual/cmake-metadata-generation.7.rst

   compiling the source file.
 ``compile_definitions``
   Additional :prop_sf:`compile definitions <COMPILE_DEFINITIONS>` which are
   used when compiling the source file.
+This may contain duplication with what is defined in the target, and duplicates should be removed by the tool.